-In addition to the site-specific services, Contractor will provide comprehensive housing placement, TILP planning and assessment, and provide supportive services to aid participants toward a successful transition from out-of-home placements to independent living.
-Contractor shall provide the following services (for a complete breakdown of stipends, see Exhibit B2):
+In addition to the site-specific services, Contractor will provide comprehensive housing placement, TILP planning, and assessment.
+In addition, Contractor will provide supportive services to aid participants toward a successful transition from out-of-home placements to independent living.

-A. Intake, Placement, and Assessment
+- A. Intake, Placement, and Assessment, Contractor will: - 1.
+Contact and schedule an initial intake interview, in-person, at a time and location that is convenient for the participant. - 2.
+Assess participant's existing TILP or develop a TILP for participants who don't have one. - 3.
+Assess and determine which housing site model is appropriate for participant. - 4.
+Communicate, via email, all placement recommendations, and decisions to the CFS THP+ program manager and supervisor. - 5.
+Explore with participant the direction of their goals as defined by the TILP and assess participant's level of readiness to begin and/or continue to work toward their TILP goals. - Submit assessment results and/or updated TILP goals to the participant's social worker if applicable.
+If participant no longer has a social worker, Contractor will track results/update goals in participant's case file. - 7.
+Assess any reason(s) why a participant is re-enrolling (if previously exited the program early) to identify and develop TILP goals that will lead to successful program participation, completion, and transition into independence.

-- 1. Contact and schedule an in-person meeting for an initial intake interview at a time and in a location that is convenient for the participant. - a.
-Assess participant's existing TILP using the Casey-Ansel Life Skills tool or develop a TILP for participants who don't have one. - b.
-Submit plans to participant's social worker (if applicable). - c.
-Assess and determine which housing site model is appropriate for participant. - d.
-Communicate, in writing via email, all placement recommendations and decisions to the County's THP-Plus program manager, supervisor, and if applicable the participant's social worker. - 2.
-Explore with participant the direction of their goals as defined by the TILP and assess participant's level of readiness to begin and/or continue to work toward their TILP goals. - a.
-Submit assessment results and/or updated TILP goals to the participant's social worker if applicable.
-If participant no longer has a social worker, Contractor will track results/update goals in participant's case file. - b.
-Assess any reason(s) why a participant is re-enrolling (had previously exited the program early) to identify and develop TILP goals that will lead to successful program participation, completion, and transition into independence. - c.
-Work with participant to identify TILP goals that meet their needs and will lead to successful program participation, completion, and transition into independence. - d.
-Review the TILP on a regular basis and highlight participant successes, identify new and continuing challenges/barriers to work towards overcoming challenges. - e.
-Modify, add or change existing TILP goals, as identified and needed, on an ongoing basis through case management meetings. - f.
-When necessary, submit any plan changes to participant's social worker.
+- 8. Review the TILP on a regular basis and highlight participant successes, identify new and continuing challenges/barriers to work towards overcoming challenges. - 9.
+Modify, add, or change existing TILP goals, as identified and needed, on an ongoing basis through case management meetings.

-B. Housing Plan
+B. Housing Plan, Contractor will:

-- 1. Work with participant to develop a housing plan that aligns and/or is included in their TILP. - 2.
-Ensure the housing plan addresses short-term and long-term housing goals. - 3.
-Identify housing options in support of participant's goals of sustainability and self-sufficiency after program exit. - 4.
-Ensure the participant's housing plan includes specific required components.
-The housing plan must be developed through a collaborative process, including the Contractor, participant, and County staff (social worker, THP-Plus program manager/supervisor) and shall be agreed upon between the County and Contractor.
+- 1. Work with participant to develop a housing plan that aligns and/or is included in their TILP - 2.
+Perform a review of process steps with participant to ensure transparency and clarity. - 3.
+Ensure participant's housing plan addresses short-term and long-term housing goals. - 4.
+Identify housing options in support of participant's goals of sustainability and self-sufficiency after program exit. - 5.
+Ensure participant's housing plan includes specific required components.
+The housing plan must be developed through a collaborative process, including the Contractor, participant, and County staff (CFS staff, THP+ program manager/supervisor) and shall be agreed upon between the County and Contractor.

-C. Subsidized Rental and Living Expenses
+C. Subsidized Rental and Living Expenses, Contractor will:

-- Subsidize participant's living expenses up to a maximum limit not to exceed the Contractor's program budget.
+- 1. Provide THP+ Program subsidies for participant's living expenses up to a maximum limit not to exceed what is in the Contractor's program budget (shown in Exhibit B1).
 Subsidies for living expenses include rent, utilities, transportation, food, and telephone.
-The subsidy amount provided to participant will be based on the participant's income and actual cost of the expense.
+The subsidy amount provided to participant will be based on the participant's income and expenses.
 Subsidy amount may be pro-rated depending on youth's participation start/end date.
-See section R. 2 for details about the step-down model and diversion of the subsidy to a graduation savings program. - 2.
-Pay the difference between the actual cost of the living expense and the participant's contribution up to the maximum subsidy amount allowed.
-For example: If monthly rent for a Host Participant is \$1,500, and their subsidy amount is \$1,220, the participant would pay the difference of \$280 per month.
-However, if rent is \$1,000 and the participant's subsidy is \$1,220, then the remaining balance of \$220 would be put into a savings account on behalf of the participant.
+See Section R below for details about the step-down model and diversion of the subsidy to a graduation savings program. - 2.
+Ensure participant pays the difference between the living expenses and the participant's maximum subsidy amount.
+For example: If monthly rent for a Host Participant is \$1,500, and their subsidy a is \$1,220, the participant must pay the difference of \$280 per month.
+This rule also applies if a participant has rent that is lower than their subsidy.
+For example, if rent is \$1,000 and the participant's subsidy is \$1,220, then the remaining balance of \$220 shall be put into a savings account on behalf of the participant.

-D. Apartment Furnishings
+D. Apartment Furnishings, Contractor will: